JamesDarby345/deathSwapMCPlugin/README.md

 ### Swap Information

 During the swap the players are teleported to other's positions and effects are applied to compensate for possible slow chunk loading.
-These effects include blindness, slowness, damage resistance and the inability to lose air levels.
+These effects include blindness, slowness, damage invulnerability and the inability to lose air levels.